ReferenceType/StandardNetworkLibrary/README.md

 - System calls for socket send and recieve are expensive.
 When Tcp traffic is on high load, messages are stiched together to increase throughput, idea is to gather the messages and send in one system call.
 This system is automatically employed during high load only.
 Gathering system is configrable and can be based on queue or buffer stream swaps.

-- I tried my best to produce maximum JIT optimisation on performance critical regions.
+- Best efford is put to produce maximum JIT optimisation on performance critical regions.

 # Benchmarks